Page Contributor(s): Lynn Sugden, Sherwood Park, AB; Bruce Hamilton, Palm Desert, CA, USA; Carl Hansen, Gurnsey, UK

 Géant au Col du Tourmale

-There is a misconception doing the rounds in the last few years that it is a statue to honour Octave Lapize, who was the first Tour de France rider to cross Col du Tourmalet in 1910.
+There is a misconception doing the rounds in the last few years that it is a statue to honor Octave Lapize, who was the first Tour de France rider to cross Col du Tourmalet in 1910.
 It’s not.
 This seems to have arisen after a plaque commemorating the first crossing by Le Tour and Lapize was erected on the wall under Le Géant in 2010.
-The real purpose is . . . “is the homage of Hautes Pyrenees to the Giants of the road”.
+The real purpose is . . . “the homage of Hautes Pyrenees to the Giants of the road.”
 Interpret that as you wish.
 The giants of the road could be the riders of Le Tour de France or it could be all the riders who cycle up Col du Tourmalet each year.
 I prefer the latter.
-An honour for every cyclist who makes it to the top.”
-More
+An honor for every cyclist who makes it to the top” (read more here).

 One of the most famous cycling summits in the world.